2023 Most Popular General Psychology Master's Degree Schools in Virginia

 Women make up 67% of the psychology majors at the school.

-Read full report on General Psychology at Regent University
+Full General Psychology at Regent University Report

 The in-demand master’s degree programs at Virginia Tech helped the school earn the #4 place on this year’s ranking of the most popular general psychology schools in Virginia.
-Virginia Tech is a fairly large public school located in the small city of Blacksburg.
+Virginia Tech is a very large public school located in the small city of Blacksburg.

 About 71% of the students majoring in psychology at the school are women while 29% are male.

 You’ll be in good company if you decide to attend University of Virginia - Main Campus.
 It ranked #5 on our 2023 Most Popular General Psychology Master’s Degree Schools in Virginia list.
-University of Virginia is a fairly large public school located in the suburb of Charlottesville.
+University of Virginia is a fairly large public school located in the small suburb of Charlottesville.

 Women make up 69% of the psychology majors at the school.